CYHSM/carnd/CarND-LaneLines-P1/README.md

 4. With this line equation we can extrapolate to the bottom and the top of the lines.

 ## Performance on Videos
 We had to test our algorithm on different videos with increasing difficulty.
-Here are the results of this algorithm (see [Jupyter Notebook](https://github.com/CYHSM/carnd/blob/master/CarND-LaneLines-P1/P1.ipynb)) for more details.
+I used smoothing over the single frames with a window size of 10.
+Here are the results of this algorithm (see [Jupyter Notebook](https://github.com/CYHSM/carnd/blob/master/CarND-LaneLines-P1/P1.ipynb) for more details).
 Click on the videos to view in full quality on youtube.

 ### Video White
 [![Video White](https://github.com/CYHSM/carnd/blob/master/CarND-LaneLines-P1/white.gif?raw=true)](https://youtu.be/bajgiQuEc38)